Using The Graph on REI Network

 dataSources/source/address — the address of the contract

-filedataSources/abis/name — where the interface of the contract is stored inside the
+dataSources/abis/name — where the interface of the contract is stored inside the types/dataSources/name

 dataSources/eventHandlers/event — refers to the structure of an event to be tracked inside the contract.
 You need to provide the event name and its type of variables